 But if erectile dysfunction or impotence lasts for a long time, you should talk to your doctor about it because it can get in the way of your daily life.
 Erectile dysfunction that lasts for a long time can be very stressful, often leading to low self-esteem, worry, hopelessness, and depression.

-ED can be caused by both physical and psychological factors.
+Both physical and psychological factors can cause ED.
 Your mind can prevent you from getting an erection, and this is known as psychological erectile dysfunction.
 Psychosexual therapy can be a safe environment to address and treat your psychological ED.

 Psychological Erectile Dysfunction

 A range of emotional and psychological factors might contribute to erectile dysfunction.
 But stress, anxiety, low self-esteem, and depression are the most common mental problems that can lead to erectile dysfunction.

 Furthermore, interpersonal conflicts and relationship issues, in general, may contribute to ED.

 Whether job-related or caused by relationship, family, health, or money issues, stress can cause various physical and psychological symptoms, which can shut down your sexual functions.
 Psychosexual therapy can help you deal with stress and get your erections back on track if it becomes a long-term problem.

 Persistent anxiety or fear can impact your sexual life.
 Anxiety triggers bad moods and low libido, so if you are constantly feeling anxious, you may experience physical symptoms such as erectile dysfunction.